 Also, the fear must cause patients to avoid the distressing situation to the extent that they have difficulty functioning normally (eg, going to school, visiting the mall, doing other typical activities).
-Patients may have panic attacks when they are exposed to the distressing situation.

 Behavioral therapy is especially useful for agoraphobia symptoms.
 Drugs are rarely useful except to control any associated panic attacks.